HicServices/RDMP/README.md

 ### Building on Windows

-You can build RDMP from the command line using `dotnet build` or through an IDE e.g. Visual Studio or Visual Studio Code (Requires [dotnet5 SDK](https://dotnet.microsoft.com/download/dotnet/5.0)).
+You can build RDMP from the command line using `dotnet build` or through an IDE e.g. Visual Studio or Visual Studio Code (Requires [latest dotnet SDK](https://dotnet.microsoft.com/download/dotnet/)).

 The Windows client: